There Will Be Blood: Plot

 In 1898, Daniel Plainview finds silver while prospecting in New Mexico but breaks his leg.
 Dragging himself from the pit, he takes a sample to an assay office and receives a silver and gold claim.
 In 1902, he discovers oil in California.
 Following the death of a worker in an accident, Daniel adopts his orphaned son, H.W., in order to pass himself off as a family man to potential investors.

 In 1911, Daniel is approached by Paul Sunday, a young man who tells him of an oil deposit in Little Boston.
 Daniel visits the Sundays' property in Little Boston and meets Paul's twin brother Eli, a preacher.
 Daniel attempts to purchase the farm from the Sundays at a bargain price under the ruse of using it to hunt quail, but his motives are questioned by Eli, who knows the land has oil.
-In exchange for the property, Eli demands $5,000 for his church.
-An agreement is made and Daniel acquires all the available land in and around the Sunday property, except for the land owned by one holdout, William Bandy.
+In exchange for the property, Eli demands $10,000 for his church.
+Plainview counters with a $5,000 offer, and an agreement is made and Daniel acquires all the available land in and around the Sunday property, except for the land owned by one holdout, William Bandy.

-After Daniel reneges on an agreement to let Eli bless the well before drilling begins, a series of misfortunes occurs: an accident kills one worker and a gas blowout deafens H.W. and destroys the drilling infrastructure.
+After Daniel reneges on an agreement to let Eli bless the well before drilling begins, a series of misfortunes occur: an accident kills one worker and a gas blowout deafens H.W. and destroys the drilling infrastructure.
 When Eli publicly demands the money still owed to him, Daniel beats and humiliates him.
 At the dinner table that night, Eli attacks and berates his father for having trusted Daniel.

 A man arrives at Daniel's doorstep, claiming to be his half-brother, Henry.
-Later that night, H.W. sets fire to their house, intending to kill Henry.
-Daniel sends H.W. to a school for the deaf in San Francisco.
+Later that night, H.W. sets fire to their shack.
+Daniel chases, restrains, and then sends H.W. to a school for the deaf in San Francisco.

 Standard Oil offers to buy out Daniel's local interests, but Daniel refuses and instead strikes a deal with Union Oil to build a pipeline.
 However, Bandy's ranch remains an impediment.